 I want to just give you some headlines on it before we get into some more of the details, and we'll have Greg and Sarah joining us as well.

-Now we've got new emails showing Christopher Steele colluding with Putin connected with a Putin connected oligarch.
+Now we've got new emails showing Christopher Steele colluding with Putin connected with a Putin-connected oligarch.

-I mean, it just what's happening here is every day now it's getting worse than I thought it was going to even be.
+What's happening here is every day now it's getting worse than I thought it was going to even be.

-I knew there was a lot more coming, and I'm told there's really a lot more coming, and there's going to be a pr pretty big bomb dropping tonight at 9 p.m. on my show.
+I knew there was a lot more coming, and I'm told there's really a lot more coming, and there's going to be a pretty big bomb dropping tonight at 9 p.m. on my show.

-And emails in 2016 between, you know, Christopher Steele, top Justice Department official Bruce Orr, suggesting Steele was deeply concerned about the legal status of a Putin-linked Russian oligarch, and at times seemed to be advocating on the oligarch's behalf.
+And emails in 2016 between, you know, Christopher Steele, top Justice Department official Bruce Orr, suggesting Steele was deeply concerned about the legal status of a Putin-linked Russian oligarch and at times seemed to be advocating on the oligarch's behalf.

-And then right after the election, which we all know is BS, so they could destroy the president that they were hell-bent on stopping with their insurance policies.
+Now, meanwhile, they're conspiring to spread the Russian lies before the election that Steele even knows are just BS, and then right after the election, which we all know is BS, so they could destroy the president that they were hell-bent on stopping with their insurance policies.

 I'll explain all of this as we continue.

-800-941 Sean is our number.
+800-941-Sean is our number.

-All right, 25 now till the top of the hour, 800-941-SHAWN if you want to be a part of the program.
+All right, 25 now till the top of the hour, 800-941, Sean, if you want to be a part of the program.

-And the headline is the NAACP calls the president a racist after its own poll shows improved black approval rating.
+I noticed there's a story on the blaze, and the headline is the NAACP calls the president a racist after its own poll shows improved black approval rating.

-Anyway, so there was a poll that the NAACP put together that shows that the president's approval rating among black voters is nearly three times higher than the percent of African-Americans that voted for him in 2016.
+Anyway, so there was a poll that the NAACP put together that shows that the president's approval rating among black voters is nearly three times higher than the percent of African Americans that voted for him in 2016.

 Now, again, we have record low unemployment in the African-American community, Hispanic community, Asian community.

-Um, and you know, for whatever reason, you know, they're saying that the new poll actually confirms Trump's racism.
+And, you know, for whatever reason, you know, they're saying that the new poll actually confirms Trump's racism.

 I'm trying to understand this.